d-rez/audio-reactive-led-strip/README.md

-# Audio Reactive LED Strip
+# Audio Reactive LED Strip with Chroma SDK and LIFX support
 Real-time LED strip music visualization using Python and the ESP8266 or Raspberry Pi.

 ![block diagram](images/block-diagram.png)